evanjiang943/cs2241/README.md

 - Loukas, A. (2019).
 Graph reduction with spectral and cut guarantees.
 - Spielman, D. A., & Srivastava, N. (2011).
 Graph sparsification by effective resistances.
 - Navlakha, S., Rastogi, R., & Shrivastava, N. (2008).
 Graph summarization with bounded error.
+- Mitliagkas, I.,et al (2015).
+FrogWild! -- Fast PageRank Approximations on Graph Engines.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.